WHAT??!!! Did you read that right? Surely, I’ve GOT to be kidding!

 I don’t think this excludes praying together in small groups or as a couple or corporately.
 But I think that our motives for prayer matter greatly to God.
 If a husband only prays with his wife to placate her – but is not right in his relationship with God – it is a pretty useless activity.

-It is a blessing for a godly wife when her ungodly husband (or a husband with ungodly motives at the time) won’t pray with her:
+It can be a blessing for a godly wife when her ungodly husband (or a husband with ungodly motives at the time) won’t pray with her:

 I am SO glad God gave me time to learn to depend on Him alone!